FirebaseExtended/experimental-extensions/bigquery-dlp-function/README.md

 - DLP Transformation Method: The method used by Data Loss Prevention API to deidentify and/or encrypt sensitive information in the data.

+- DLP Transformation Technique: The technique used by Data Loss Prevention API to deidentify and/or encrypt sensitive information in the data.

 - BigQuery Dataset ID: The ID of the dataset where the extension will create a connection.

 - Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).